noumidev/magpiedrv/docs/magpie_io_map.md

 | `TIMER_INTFLAGS`   | `0x9000_9024`      | 32-bit?
 | `TIMER_INTMASK`    | `0x9000_9028`      | 32-bit?

 There *should* be four timers, but seemingly only one works.
-The `TIMERn_COUNTER` also don't appear to be working.
+The `TIMERn_COUNTER` registers also don't appear to be working.